merrittlj/merrittlj/README.md

 I would highly recommend this post: ["An argument for openness"](https://merrittlj.github.io/posts/argumentforopenness/).
 It discusses by general thoughts on proprietary software and tech "ecosystems", and why solutions such as open source will play a large role in the future.

 # Skills and experience
 I have done varied work in many categories, interests, languages, etc. I mainly try to specialize in a few topics, but I do have expansive general knowledge.
-Here is a simple breakdown of my experience with various technologies, on various levels:

-**Disregarding the below experience, I am able to adapt, learn, and effectively utilize technologies and topics for your projects that may be out of the scope below.**

-This list is not all-inclusive, it is simply to give a general idea of my experience in a visual way.
+Below is a simple breakdown of my experience with various technologies, on various levels.
+This list is not all-inclusive, it is simply to give a general idea of my experience in a visual way. **I am able to adapt, learn, and effectively utilize new technologies and topics, so I am not limited to these.**

 ## Highest experience
 I most likely have multiple years of experience with them, and am generally well-versed and ready to utilize them immediately.
 <div align="center">